muratk3n/thirdwave/en/tweets/2020/week25a.md

 ---

 Watched *Rampage* in a foreign language.
-Looks like a good movie.
+Looked fine.
+No idea what they talked about.

 ---